Sydney Coast - home of Underwater Earth

 Grey nurse sharks, Magic Point, Maroubra - Underwater Earth/XL Catlin Seaview Survey/Christophe Bailhache

-Sydney Coast Marine Bioblitz - 2025
+Sydney Coast Marine Bioblitz

-March 1 - 31, 2025 within the Sydney Coast Hope Spot
+Inaugural event - March 1 - 31, 2025 within the Sydney Coast Hope Spot

-Create your account
+Create your own iNaturalist account using the link below

 Many thanks for the Sydney Coast Hope Spot photographic contributors whose images are showcased above: Christophe Bailhache, Leonard Clifford, Vanessa Torres Macho, Grumpy Turtle, Talia Greis, Brett Lowein, Gergo Rugli, John Turnbull/Marine Explorer and Matty Smith.

-Ocean Lovers Festival - 2019-2025
+Ocean Lovers Festival - 2019-2025 and onwards

 Underwater Earth has been the Charity Partner of the Ocean Lovers Festival since it’s inception in 2019.